jonobr1/two.js/wiki/documentation/shapes/rounded-rectangle/README.md

-A list of properties that are on every {@link Two.RoundedRectangle}.
+A list of properties that are on every [Two.RoundedRectangle](/documentation/roundedrectangle).